mikependon/RepoDB/Docs/pages/extensibility.rst

 RepoDb is highly extensible for RDBMS only.
 Below are the objects that can be extended.

 - Cache
+- Inline Hints
+- Repository
+- Statement Builder
 - Trace
-- Statement Builder
-- Repository

 RepoDb can be extended to support various data providers like Oracle, MySql, PostgreSQL and OleDb Databases.